dmarley/Azure-Connect-AI/README.md

 ## Thread Context Pattern

-in AI integration plays a crucial role in managing and maintaining the context of an ongoing conversation or series of interactions between the user and the AI system.
+In AI integration plays a crucial role in managing and maintaining the context of an ongoing conversation or series of interactions between the user and the AI system.
 This pattern is especially important in applications that involve conversational AI, such as chatbots, virtual assistants, and customer support systems, where understanding the flow and history of the conversation is crucial to providing coherent, relevant, and personalized responses.